 Sports Betting Bonuses as Examples

-There are many intricacies to qualifying for the rollover used to eventually redeem an online sports betting bonus.
-In the case of one sportsbook, their rollover amount is 6x.
+Qualifying for the rollover used to eventually redeem an online sports betting bonus entails many intricacies.
+In the case of one sportsbook, for example, their rollover amount is 6x.
 Additionally, the stipulation is that the money counted on the rollover is the lowest amount on both risked and won money.
 Let’s use an example.

 + Wager A: stake $200 to win $100